DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/service.md

 When using AWS, this will create a load balancer which proxies traffic to all EC2s of the TargetGroup tied to it and then via NodePort Service to all pods.

-Remarkable downsid is each service will have a dedicated load balancer created for it resulting in large bills.
+Remarkable downside is each service will have a dedicated load balancer created for it resulting in large bills.

 ### Ingress (Production-ready)